-Environmental Monitoring Program documentation is an important part of the SRS Environmental Program.
-The annual SRS Environmental Report is the public record of the SRS Environmental Monitoring Program's performance.
-SRS compiles it every year following guidelines in DOE Order 231.1B, Environment, Safety, and Health Reporting.
+EMP documentation is an important part of the SRS Environmental Program.
+The SRS Environmental Report is the public record of EMP's annual performance.
+SRS compiles the report every year following guidelines in DOE Order 231.1B, Environment, Safety, and Health Reporting.

-The SRS Environmental Report communicates results of the Environmental Monitoring Program, and groundwater management and compliance programs to government agencies and the public.
+The SRS Environmental Report communicates EMP's results and those of the Groundwater Management Program and Environmental Compliance programs to government agencies and the public.
 In addition to this report, SRS generates various records and reports to document SRS nonradiological and radiological environmental programs, groundwater management, and Site compliance with applicable regulations.
-SRS maintains these documents and the records generated as part of the SRS Environmental Monitoring Program, in accordance with SRS records management procedures.
+SRS maintains these documents and the records generated as part of the EMP, in accordance with SRS records management procedures.